Azure/Industrial-IoT/docs/tutorials/tut-use-postman.md

    }
    ```

-1. Execute the `Registry: Get applications` request a few times until you see the application discovered and registered.
+3. Execute the `Registry: Get applications` request a few times until you see the application discovered and registered.

    Note all the information about the application that the IoT Edge added during the registration, including public certificate, product URI and more.
 Copy the `applicationId` for the entry that has `productUri` set to `https://github.com/azure-samples/iot-edge-opc-plc`.

 ### Browse all root nodes of endpoint

 1. Execute the request `Registry: Browse endpoints` to see the application and its endpoints.
-Select one of the IDs under `endpoints` (`endpointId`).
-Before executing, make sure you update the `applicationId` copied above.
+Select the `id` from one of the registration objects.

-2. Activate endpoint: run the request `Registry: Activate endpoint` and replace the endpointId in the URL with the `endpointId` from above.
+2. Select the request `Registry: Activate endpoint`, replace the endpoint GUID in the URL with the `id` from above and execute it.

-3. Run `Registry: Browse endpoints` again and you should see your endpoint as active, connected and ready.
+3. Run `Registry: Browse endpoints` again and you should see the endpoint as active, connected and ready.
 Since the request uses the device registry query, which caches state, switching to this view might take a couple of tries.
-A live view of the twin can be retrieved using `Registry: Get endpoint` with the `endpointId`.
+A live view of the twin can be retrieved using `Registry: Get endpoint` with the endpoint's `id`.

    ``` json
      [ommitted]...